-Birgit Koopsen is joining us again today with a fabulous tutorial on creating beautiful texture with Adhesive Sheets by Scrapbook Adhesives by 3L®!
+Birgit Koopsen shares a fabulous tutorial to create beautiful texture with Adhesive Sheets by Scrapbook Adhesives by 3L® and embossing powder!

 To create the background of these tags I used Adhesive Sheets and Ultra High Embossing Powder.
 The clear embossing powder creates a resist revealing the color that is underneath, which makes the embossed parts really stand out after spraying with darker colors.